Sleeping on your back can actually be very good for your organs and maintaining a low body temperature while you sleep.

 Alternative: Cosium Cervical Pillow for Contoured Shoulder Pain

 Some of these back sleepers pillows can seem like a bit much, but if you’re looking for a more budget-stable option that doesn’t go over the top, Cosium has an alternate pillow that helps with back and side sleepers.

 If you’re a combination sleeper, this could be your ticket to a better night’s rest for the next three years of this pillow’s life.

 While it’s not the most comfortable pillow for back sleepers, it’s very close in design to the other butterfly-shaped pillows on this list.

-The pillowcase is good, it’s just not the best at ventilation, which is why you might run into this problem.
+The pillowcase of this back sleepers pillow is good, it’s just not the best at ventilation, which is why you might run into this problem.

-There’s a dedicated spot to rest your arms on the side wedges, that way you can sleep on your side without getting pins and needles on your arm.
+There’s a dedicated spot to rest your arms on the side wedges of this back sleepers pillow, that way you can sleep on your side without getting pins and needles on your arm.
 This helps prevent nerve damage over a long period of time if this is a regular thing that you find yourself doing.

 Last but not least, the cutout area is specifically designed to protect you while you sleep.

 If you move around a lot, your head will still stay in an optimal position because of the walls, leading to a supportive night of sleep regardless of your positioning.
 It’s one of the last back sleepers pillow brands you’re ever going to need in your life.

 Do Back Sleepers Need a Pillow?